goh-joshua/tp/docs/UserGuide.md

 - Start date must be before or equal to end date.
 - Each contract must be unique.
 You cannot add two contracts with exactly the same details — athlete, organization, dates, and amount.
 - For athlete names, sports, and organization names, spaces do not matter, so multiple consecutive spaces are treated as a single space.
+- The total contract amount for an athlete across all their contracts cannot exceed 9,223,372,036,854,775,807.
+- The total contract amount for an organization across all their contracts cannot exceed 9,223,372,036,854,775,807.

 </div>